 Surgery is the only treatment option for cataracts.
 Cataract surgery is one of the most commonly performed surgical procedures in the United States.
 Cataract surgery significantly improves vision and quality of life for patients who undergo the procedure.
 Some eye diseases or medical conditions can increase the risk for complications from cataract surgery, so it is important to discuss your medical history with your ophthalmologist.

 Cataract surgery is performed while you are comfortably awake in our out -patient ambulatory surgery center, where our focus is solely on surgery of the eye and its surrounding structures.
-During surgery, your cloudy lens is removed and an intraocular lens (IOL) is implanted.
+During surgery, your cloudy lens is removed and an intraocular lens (IOL) is implanted and becomes a permanent part of your eye.
 We offer the latest advancements in lens implants and surgical procedure options to create a custom experience for every cataract patient.

 Schedule an appointment

 To schedule an examination to determine if it is time for you to have cataract surgery, or a cataract surgery consultation at any of our three convenient clinic locations, contact us at (803) 779-3070.

 During cataract surgery, the physician makes a small incision in the cornea with a handheld blade or with a laser.
 A small probe then breaks up your clouded natural lens into microscopic particles using high-energy sound waves and the particles are gently suctioned away.
 A folded replacement lens (IOL) is inserted through the incision, unfolded and positioned.
 The small incision is “self-sealing” and usually requires no stitches.
 Once removed, your cataracts will not grow back.